How to write scripts in Python

 Arguments: ['arg1', 'arg2', 'arg3']

-• The list's first element, sys.argv[0], always contains the name of the script itself.
+• The first item, sys.argv[0], is always the script's name.

 Reading and writing files